Acting

 Applicants should upload their headshot and resume as a part of the online application.

-Applicants should slate their names and the pieces they will be performing (character, title of play, and playwright) at the beginning of each video.
-One video should highlight the actor in closeup or mid-closeup, one video should show the actor’s full range of body movement.
+• Applicants must slate their First and Last name and the pieces they will be performing (character, title of play, and playwright) at the beginning of each video.

 • All monologues must be filmed in a single take without edits or cuts.

-• Please wear appropriate audition attire and refrain from using makeup which obscures your actual facial features.
-No nudity is allowed.
+• Please wear appropriate audition attire and refrain from using heavy makeup that obscures your facial features.

 • Carefully consider your surroundings; there should be minimal distractions.